Sue Wagner

-Sue Ellen Wagner (née Pooler; January 6, 1940) is an American politician.
+Sue Ellen Wagner (née Pooler; January 6, 1940 – March 17, 2026) was an American politician.
 She was the 30th lieutenant governor of Nevada, serving from 1991 to 1995, the first woman to be elected to the position.
 A moderate who was liberal on social issues, she was a member of the Republican Party until her exit in January 2014 due to the party's shift towards the Tea Party movement.

 Early life

-Wagner was born Sue Ellen Pooler in Portland, Maine.
+Wagner was born Sue Ellen Pooler in Portland, Maine, on January 6, 1940.
 Her father was active in the Maine Republican Party until the family moved to Tucson, Arizona in 1950, where she grew up.
 She graduated with a bachelor's degree in political science from the University of Arizona in 1962 and with a master's degree in history from Northwestern University in 1963.

 She served as Assistant dean of women at Ohio State University from 1963 to 1964, when she married Peter B. Wagner and moved back to Arizona, where she worked as a reporter for the Tucson Daily Citizen from 1964 to 1965.
 She then worked at Catalina High School, teaching government and history from 1965 to 1969 when she, her husband and their two children, Kirk and Kristina, moved to Reno, Nevada.